-What is Partner-Led Revenue?
+What is Partner-Led Revenue in Partner Management?

 Partner-Led Revenue is the total sales generated or significantly influenced by channel partners within a partner ecosystem.
 This includes direct sales made by partners and sales where partners played a crucial role in lead generation, qualification, or closing the deal.
 For IT companies, this might involve a software vendor's channel partners selling licenses or providing implementation services.
 In manufacturing, it could mean distributors selling equipment or value-added resellers bundling products with their own services.
 Tracking Partner-Led Revenue is essential for assessing the success of a partner program and optimizing partner relationship management strategies.
 It highlights the financial impact of a strong partner network on overall business growth.